 TORQUE is flexible in regards to how it can be upgraded.
-In most cases, a TORQUE "shutdown" followed by a configure, make, make install procedure as documented in this guide is all that is required (see Installing TORQUE on page 2).
+In most cases, a TORQUE "shutdown" followed by a configure, make, make install procedure as documented in this guide is all that is required.
+See Installing TORQUE on page 6 for more information.
 This process will preserve existing configuration and in most cases, existing workload.